yegor256/huawei.cls/README.md

   * `nosecurity` — avoids mentioning the level of security

+  * `nodate` — don't show the date and time at the bottom of each page

+  * `nopaging` — avoids page numbers at the bottom of each page

 Inside the document body you can use these commands:

   * `\PrintFirstPage{front-image}` — prints the first page of a project charter or similar landscape documents,